 - Reach out and touch your partner – If you are afraid to touch them, you cannot lead them properly.

 - Think ahead – You must know which move you are going to do before you do it.
-Think it through, prep, and execute.
+Think it through, then prep and execute.

-- Be alert – Your partner is putting themself in your hands so make sure they are safe on the dance floor.
+- Be alert – If your Follow is going to let you guide them you need to make sure they are 100% safe on the dance floor.
 Watch where you are going!